Zuckerberg says he's committed to fixing Facebook this year

 "We needed to get serious."

-That's the message from Facebook cofounder and CEO Mark Zuckerberg, who kicked off the new year with an open letter in which he pledged to fix the myriad of issues that have flared up in the past year.
+That's the message from Facebook co-founder and CEO Mark Zuckerberg, who kicked off 2018 with an open letter in which he pledged to fix the myriad of issues that have flared up in the past year.

-The first step this year is his own attention, which will be more wide ranging than managing decisions and shaping the company's rules.
-That includes bringing "groups of experts together," he said.
+The first step this year concerns his own attention, which will be more wide ranging than managing decisions and shaping the company's rules.
+That includes bringing "groups of experts together," he said in the post Thursday.

 "These issues touch on questions of history, civics, political philosophy, media, government, and of course technology," he added.